 Wiggly Wigglers Urbalive Worm Composter

 This kit contains a stone composter along a bedding block, some lime mix, a moisture mat and, of course, 500g of composting worms.
 A guide is also included, and the brand has a YouTube channel to help teach you in the ways of worm composting.

-Sol 72 Outdoor Roesler Compost Bin
+Roesler 328L Compost Bin

-Unlike the Lacewing, this one only has a single removable slats at its base.
-It’s also pressure-treated to stand the test of time, although the makers do recommend that the bin is sprayed with water in the hottest months, in order to avoid small cracks as the wood regains its moisture later on.
+Unlike the Lacewing, it only has a single removable slat at its base.
+It’s also pressure-treated to stand the test of time, although the makers do recommend you spray the compost bin with water in the hottest months, in order to avoid small cracks as the wood regains its moisture later on.

-Meridian Compost Tumblers
+Meridian Compost Tumbler

-A compost tumbler is a good way of addressing two issues – one, if you’re less physically able to turn your compost, and two, if you have a rat problem in your garden.
-These scurrying little pests do often like to break into composts, so a way to avoid this issue is by keeping your compost up on stilts in a tumbler, and turning it periodically.
+A tumbler is one of the best compost bin designs out there as it helps you physically churn your compost and protects it against rodents.
+Scurrying little pests do often like to break into compost bins, so a way to avoid this issue is by keeping your compost up on stilts in a tumbler, and turning it periodically.

 Geobin Compost Bin

 If composting is a fundamentally eco-friendly activity, then here’s the eco-friendly bin to do it in.
 The Geobin is essentially a rolled sheet of perforated plastic that’s 50 per cent recycled: you can unroll it to the diameter of your choice, and then fasten it together with the included closure keys.

 Wiggly Wigglers Organko 2.0 Bokashi Compost Bin

 Each of the bins in the Organko 2.0 kit has an inner container that’s easily removable for you to take to your garden.
 The taps at the base of each - a bokashi standard - are there to drain off the liquid that’s produced in the fermentation.

-Buy Organko 2.0 Bokashi Compost Bin
+Buy Organko 2.0 Bokashi Compost Bin from Wiggly Wigglers

 Composting accessories for the garden